 I have a strong interest in how to develop libraries to be agile, responsive, and more experimental, and as such I have spent a lot of time learning about libraries as organization and how to help them adapt.
 My book, So You Want To Be A Librarian, in large part was an exercise in ensuring I had a comprehensive understanding of the field.
 I’ve heard from several practicing librarians that it was a useful and entertaining read to them because it helped them remember the big picture and mission of what we’re doing.

-In my own organization I have demonstrated an understanding of the larger view of what we were doing, and how to explain it to an external audience, in co-writing our application for the 2011 ACRL Excellence in Academic Libraries award.
+In my own organizations I have demonstrated an understanding of the larger view of what we were doing, and how to explain it to an external audience, in co-writing Wake Forest University’s application for the 2011 ACRL Excellence in Academic Libraries award.
 I have also chaired the committee that was charged with working with the entire library to draft a Values Statement that represented who we are and who we want to be.

 In 2006-2007 I helped draft the library’s strategic plan as the only staff member on both strategic planning committees.
 In 2012, when the library had accomplished most of this plan, I was tapped to chair a refresh committee focused on instruction and academic technology, and we are currently drafting a strategic plan for these areas.

 I have also helped design specific strategies, such as when I worked with our Web Services Librarian to design a strategic plan for social media for the library: